usaid-cs/yesterday-i-learned/biology.md

+1. [Female heart attack patients rescued by female doctors are more likely to survive](https://www.theguardian.com/society/2018/aug/06/women-more-likely-to-survive-heart-attack-if-treated-by-female-doctor-study), due to the different symptoms that the two sexes display.
+1. Also in the nightshade family (with the tomato) is the [tree tomato](https://en.wikipedia.org/wiki/Tamarillo) "樹番茄".
+The Tamarillo is said to have "a bold and complex flavor", and may be compared to kiwifruit, tomato, guava, or passion fruit.
+1. [Seeing blood and fainting](https://tonic.vice.com/en_us/article/594we3/faint-at-sight-of-blood-vasovagal-syncope) ("Vasovagal syncope") comes from the vagas nerve's overly zealous attempt to calm you down.
+1. Viviparity describes laying live young rather than laying eggs.
+1. The amount of earwax found in a whale is one way to determine the age of whales that don't have teeth.
+1. [Trimethoprim/sulfamethoxazole](https://en.wikipedia.org/wiki/Trimethoprim/sulfamethoxazole) can only be used to *prevent* Toxoplasmosis.
+1. Volatile substances (not specified) in IV can [cause bad taste in the mouth](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2806387/) for a few minutes after initial injection.
+1. In addition to making more mistakes, [old people don't realise they made mistakes when they made them](https://psychcentral.com/news/2018/08/05/older-adults-may-be-less-likely-to-notice-their-mistakes/137595.html).
+1. 80% of [mesothelioma](https://en.wikipedia.org/wiki/Mesothelioma#Causes) is caused by asbestos.
+The rest they are not sure.
+1. Simply not doing exercises can increase cancer rate by [3.4%](https://medicalxpress.com/news/2018-08-unaware-cancer.html).
+1. Exercise (or any other way to get your mind off it really) can [prevent cocaine addiction relapses](https://medicalxpress.com/news/2018-08-cocaine-addiction.html).
+1. Goats and sheep (Caprinae) and mate, but their offspring are sterile.
+1. [Oxytocin](https://en.wikipedia.org/wiki/Oxytocin) is in chromosome 2 in mice, but chromosome 20 in humans.
+1. Make yourself bleed yet again (for religious or cultural reasons) by [fixing your hymen](https://en.wikipedia.org/wiki/Hymenorrhaphy).
+Styles range from actually tearing a piece of the uterine lining out to make a new membrane, to just a cosmetic piece of gelatin with a capsule of red dye in it.
+1. [Avascular necrosis or "osteonecrosis"](https://en.wikipedia.org/wiki/Avascular_necrosis) aka 骨枯 occurs when a piece of bone loses its blood supply.
+The end result is pain and the inability to move.
+Fractures and dislocations can be risk factors.
+1. Ichthyosaurs beat their lateral fins left and right.
+Dolphins beat their lateral fins up and down.
+They are otherwise visually similar.
+1. The baculum (i.e. penis bone, see below) is used by mammals to penetrate the vagina without the penis first becoming erect.
+The act of the dog humping *then* causes the penis to erect.
 1. Randomly twitching muscles are sometimes called nervous ticks.
 1. [Straw](https://en.wikipedia.org/wiki/Straw) makes up half of a cereal crop harvest.
 It can be converted to biobutanol somehow.
 1. [Fire ants](https://en.wikipedia.org/wiki/Fire_ant) (spicy bois) not only bite and spray acid, which most ants do, but they also inject [Solenopsin](https://en.wikipedia.org/wiki/Solenopsin) venom, which feels like being burned.